CuriousCrow/qt-dependency-container/README.md

 	      menu->addItem(item);
       }
 ### Dependency Injection
 To inject dependencies the container uses methods with certain name format.
 After creating new dependency object container searches for methods with prefix *inject_* in the name.
-Currently supported two formats of inject method name:
+DependencyContainer class currently supports certain inject method name format:

- - *Class member and registered dependency have the same names* void inject_[beanNameToInject](QObject* obj)
+    void inject_[beanNameToInject](QObject* obj)

- - *Different names of class member and registered dependency* void inject_[member]_by_[beanName](QObject* obj)

 To avoid errors in inject method name format two macros are defined:
 *For default method-injection:*